protagolabs/Netmind-examples/tensorflow/local/language-modeling/ReadMe.md

+# We train the mask language model based on Huggingface

-## install datasets and transformers from huggingface
+## install datasets and transformers from [huggingface](https://github.com/huggingface/transformers)

 ```bash
 pip install transformers==4.21.2